Ermak-13/gp-art-critic/README.md

-# GP Img Metadata Fixer
+# GP Gallery Fixer

 It is static webpage.
-It fixes time field of img metadata.
+It builds workspace with photos, imgs & etc ...